Skip to main content

 Build an ACAP application that consume scene metadata

-This guide provides steps on how to build a simple ACAP application that consumes Fusion Tracker output and/or Track Summary output scene metadata using the Message Broker API.
+This guide provides steps on how to build a simple ACAP application that consumes Track Consolidation output and/or Fusion Tracker output scene metadata using the Device Data Hub API.

 Prerequisites

-- An Axis device that supports AXIS Scene Metadata.
+1. An Axis device that supports AXIS Scene Metadata

 Overview